 Mrs. Smith presents to the Emergency Department of the Community Hospital with digestive complaints.
 The health care provider sends samples to the lab.
-The laboratory identifies 3915 cryptosporidium.
+The laboratory identifies cryptosporidium.
 The laboratory system identifies this test result as a required public health report and sends it to the state DOH using PHIN standards as soon as the result is verified in the laboratory system.
-In addition or alternatively, a form is retrieved using the RFD profile from the Biowatch public health system.
+In addition or alternatively, a form is retrieved using the RFD Profile from the Biowatch public health system.
 The case reporting form is presented to the provider, prepopulated with EHR mapped data.
 The healthcare provider fills out the remaining supplemental information and submits this data electronically to the public health authority.
-The public health authority receives numerous electronically to the public health authority.
 The public health authority receives numerous electronic reports from laboratories and health care providers in the jurisdiction.
 Notification is sent to area health care providers and laboratories in the area to notify them to watch for additional cases.
 Water supplies servicing the area are tested and treated accordingly.
-With the early detection through process automation, further illness in the 3925 community is minimized.
+With the early detection through process automation, further illness in the community is minimized.